Yo-Yo Ma: Career

-In 1997, Ma was featured on John Williams' soundtrack to the Hollywood film Seven Years in Tibet.
-In 2000, he was heard on the soundtrack of Crouching Tiger, Hidden Dragon, and of Master and Commander: The Far Side of the World in 2003.
-He collaborated with Williams again on the score for the 2005 film Memoirs of a Geisha.
-He has also worked with Italian composer Ennio Morricone and has recorded Morricone's compositions of the Dollars Trilogy, including The Good, the Bad and the Ugly, as well as Once Upon a Time in America, The Mission, and The Untouchables.
+Ma was featured on John Williams's soundtrack to the Hollywood film Seven Years in Tibet (1997).
+He was heard on the soundtrack of Crouching Tiger, Hidden Dragon (2000), and Master and Commander: The Far Side of the World (2003).
+He collaborated with Williams again on the score for Memoirs of a Geisha (2005).
+He has also worked with Italian composer Ennio Morricone and has recorded Morricone's compositions of the Dollars Trilogy, including The Good, the Bad, and the Ugly, as well as Once Upon a Time in America, The Mission, and The Untouchables.
 He has recorded over 90 albums, 19 of which are Grammy Award winners.
 He received the Award of Excellence from New York's International Center.

 In addition to his prolific musical career, Ma collaborated in 1999 with landscape architects to design a Bach-inspired garden.
-Known as the Music Garden, it interprets Bach's Suite No. 1 in G Major for unaccompanied cello (BWV 1007), where the garden's sections were designed to correspond with the suite's dance movements.
+Known as the Music Garden, it interprets Bach's Suite No. 1 in G major, with the garden's sections designed to correspond to the suite's dance movements.
 Toronto enthusiastically embraced the design, originally planned for Boston, and it was subsequently built in the Harbourfront neighborhood.

 Ma was named Peace Ambassador by then-UN Secretary-General Kofi Annan in January 2006.
 He is a founding member of the influential Chinese-American Committee of 100, which addresses the concerns of Americans of Chinese heritage.

 On November 3, 2009, President Barack Obama appointed Ma to serve on the President's Committee on the Arts and Humanities.
 His music was featured in the 2010 documentary Jews and Baseball: An American Love Story, narrated by Academy Award winner Dustin Hoffman.
 In 2010, President Obama announced that he would recognize Ma with the Presidential Medal of Freedom, which Ma received in February 2011.

 In 2010, Ma was named Judson and Joyce Green Creative Consultant of the Chicago Symphony Orchestra.
 He launched the Citizen Musician initiative partnership in partnership with the orchestra's music director, Riccardo Muti.
-Also in 2010, he appeared on a solo album by guitarist Carlos Santana, Guitar Heaven: The Greatest Guitar Classics of All Time, playing alongside Santana and singer India Arie on a Beatles classic, While My Guitar Gently Weeps.
+Also in 2010, he appeared on a solo album by guitarist Carlos Santana, Guitar Heaven: The Greatest Guitar Classics of All Time, playing alongside Santana and singer India Arie on the Beatles classic "While My Guitar Gently Weeps".

-In 2015, Ma performed with singer-songwriter and guitarist James Taylor on three tracks of Taylor's chart-topping album Before This World: You And I Again.
+In 2015, Ma performed with singer-songwriter and guitarist James Taylor on three tracks of Taylor's chart-topping album Before This World.
 In 2019, Ma directed the orchestra at the annual Youth Music Culture Guangdong.
 Ma is represented by the independent artist management firm Opus 3 Artists.
-Ma contributed to the charity tribute album The Metallica Blacklist, released in September 2021, by backing Miley Cyrus on a cover of the Metallica song "Nothing Else Matters".
+Ma contributed to the charity tribute album The Metallica Blacklist, released in September 2021, backing Miley Cyrus on a cover of the Metallica song "Nothing Else Matters".

+Ma serves on the Board of Trustees of the World Economic Forum.